Archive for the ‘Virus protection’ Category

 More than Swine Flu to avoid this season

-The Wall Street Journal has an article today that tells us H1N1 virus
+The Wall Street Journal has an article today that tells us H1N1 virus dread is not the only thing to avoid this coming flu season.

 Along with the new H1N1 swine-flu virus, officials are keeping a close eye on some nasty seasonal strains.
 One is widely resistant to oseltamivir, the popular antiviral drug marketed as tamiflu.
 And an emerging variant of another virus known for hitting the elderly hard isn’t fully covered by this year’s seasonal flu vaccine.